Initial Demo Readiness Toolkit

 What is the Initial Demo?

-The Initial Demo is your first strategic checkpoint.
+The Initial Demo is your first strategic checkpoint, where you:

 • Frame how your internal teams evaluate digital banking platforms